bmoe/telephonist/README.md

 That's it!
 New calls will start off in `MyStateMachine.initial_state` and progress from there.

-### Subscribing to Events

-Telephonist publishes events via `GenEvent`.
-In fact, `Telephonist.Logger` is simply a subscriber to these events.
-Look there for an example of how to implement your own subscriber.

 ## Other Twilio Libraries

 See these other Elixir libraries I've written for Elixir: